learn-co-curriculum/dsc-visualizing-activation-functions-lab/README.md

 ## Introduction

-Now that you've built your own CNN and seen how to visualize feature maps, its time to practice loading a pretrained model from file and practice visualizing the learned features systematically.
+Now that you've built your own CNN and seen how to visualize feature maps, its time to practice loading a pretrained model from file and visualize the learned features systematically.
 In this lab, you'll expand upon the code from the previous lesson in order to succinctly visualize all the channels from each layer in a CNN.

 ## Objectives

-You will be able to:
+In this lab you will:

-* Load a saved model
+- Load a saved Keras model
-* Visualize the filters produced by hidden layers in a CNN
+- Use Keras methods to visualize the activation functions in CNNs

 ## Load a Model

-For this lab, load the saved a model **chest_xray_all_with_augmentation_data.h5**.
+For this lab, load the saved model `'chest_xray_all_with_augmentation_data.h5'`.
 This saved file includes both the model architecture and the trained weights.
 See the `model.save()` method for further details.
 The model was built in order to help identify patients with pneumonia.
 Start simply by loading the model and pulling up a summary of the layers.
-(To load the model use the `keras.models.load_model` method.)
+(To load the model use the `keras.models.load_model()` function.)

 ```python